sgodkhindi/WorldBank_ETL/README.md

 ![World Bankers](/Project2/images/bank.gif)

 ## Background
+This project was to present a graphical analysis of past project undertaken by The World Bank.

 **Source of Data**: https://www.kaggle.com/nilaychauhan/world-bank-datasets

 *The data is used from World Bank data which comes from two sources:*

-* World Bank Indictor Data: This data contains socio-economic indicators for countries around the world
+* World Bank Indicator Data: This data contains socio-economic indicators for countries around the world

 [World Bank Indicator Data](https://data.worldbank.org/indicator)